pfillima/fa18-516-06/project-paper/report.md

 **Azure SQL Database Result**

-+@fig:AzureSQLServerWebInterfaceShowingResults This figure shows the URL using the parameter dbname=azuresql to insert into a table in our Azure SQL Database instance.
++@fig:AzureSQLServerWebInterfaceShowingResults This Figure shows the URL using the parameter dbname=azuresql to insert into a table in our Azure SQL Database instance.

 ![AzureSQLServerWebInterfaceShowingResults](images/FA18-516-06_AzureResult.png){#fig:AzureSQLServerWebInterfaceShowingResults}

-We can see from figure 5 and figure 6 that the file returned in the result was committed as a row into the prior specified Azure SQL Server database table.
+We can see from Figure 5 and Figure 6 that the file returned in the result was committed as a row into the prior specified Azure SQL Server database table.

 We see from these results that our REST API is working, retrieving real-time weather data through a web API and inserting these rows into either a MongoDB database or a Microsoft Azure SQL Server database.